Juxtagames/M5E-Ruleset/README.md

 Anyone can support this project through our Patreon and Kickstarter campaigns.
 For details, visit our website and social media accounts, or subscribe to our newsletter.

-To support this project - until our official channels become available - you can contribute funds through the following links.
+To support this project directly you can contribute funds through the following links.

 [$5](https://paypal.me/umbergerba/5) | [$10](https://paypal.me/umbergerba/10) | [$25](https://paypal.me/umbergerba/25) | [$50](https://paypal.me/umbergerba/50) | [$100](https://paypal.me/umbergerba/100) | [Custom](https://paypal.me/umbergerba)